Danmcaires/Blog-post/Blog-post.md

 #### Modifying the HelmRelease

-As I said before, actions upon the helmrelease will cause the controller to perform Helm actions on the deployment.
+As I said before, actions upon the HelmRelease will cause the controller to perform Helm actions on the deployment.
 So you can see these type of actions let's modify a value on the HelmRelease file and see what happens.
-I will change the value of `spec.values.kube.replicas` to 5, like:
+I will change the value of `replicas` from 1 to 5, this value can be found in `spec.values.kube.replicas` inside the `helmrelease.yaml` file:

 ```shell